growupkuriyama-hub/lean_cfg_project/README.md

 SameSyntacticContext
 SameHTypedPointedObservation
 SameHTypedPointedSyntacticObservation
+RelationContained
+TwoSidedStable
+sameHTypedSyntacticObservation_maximal
+pointedSynObs_iff_syntacticContext_and_h_eq
 ```

-It also verifies basic reflexivity, symmetry, transitivity, and simple
+It verifies basic reflexivity, symmetry, transitivity, and implication lemmas
-implication lemmas for the observation relations.
+for the observation relations.

-This file is the starting point for formalizing the distinction between:
+This file formalizes the distinction between:

 - finite but non-composition-compatible observation quotients;
 - unpointed syntactic observation congruences;
-- pointed observation relations, which connect to ordinary syntactic congruence.
+- pointed observation relations, which connect to ordinary syntactic congruence
+  together with the kernel of `h`.

 ## Continuous integration